You may be a special nondegree student if you are:

 Special non-degree students apply using the online UW System application.
 Select the appropriate reason for applying and choose "Undergraduate Special/Non-degree" in the "Applying As" field.

 Class descriptions, offerings and times are accessible in the UW-La Crosse course catalog and class timetable.
 Special non-degree students register after degree seeking students.
 Registration instructions are sent to admitted special non-degree students as the scheduled enrollment date for each term approaches.
-A $100 non-refundable registration deposit is required to register.

 The WINGS system will not allow you to register for courses that are full or require special permission from the instructor, department chair, and/or dean.
 Permission is obtained through override forms that are available from department offices.
 All override forms must be taken to the Office of Records and Registration, 117 Graff Main Hall.